ejvanlanen/cv/README.md

 ---

-> At each step in my career, I've created change by learning a business, its customers, its constraints; conceiving and communicating a compelling strategic vision; and delivering a new experience via product and product thinking. **I'm looking for an opportunity to apply my product and leadership skills in a technology-focused setting.**
+> At each step in my career, I've created change by learning a business, its customers, its constraints; conceiving and communicating a compelling strategic vision; and delivering a new experience via product and product thinking. **I'm looking for an opportunity to apply my product and leadership skills on consumer-facing products and services.**

 ---